peritor/simply_stored/README.md

 Usage
 =============

-Require the SimplyStored and decide with backend you want (CouchDB or SimpleDB).
+Require SimplyStored:

-    require 'simply_stored/couch'
+    require 'simply_stored'
     CouchPotato::Config.database_name = "http://example.com:5984/name_of_the_db"

-or

-    require 'simply_stored/simpledb'
-    SimplyStored::Simple.aws_access_key = 'foo'
-    SimplyStored::Simple.aws_secret_access_key = 'bar'
-    RightAws::ActiveSdb.establish_connection(SimplyStored::Simple.aws_access_key, SimplyStored::Simple.aws_secret_access_key, :protocol => 'https')

 From now on you can define classes that use SimplyStored.

-CouchDB - Intro
+Intro
 =============

-The CouchDB backend is better supported and has more features.
-It auto-generates views for you and handles all the serialization and de-serialization stuff.
+SimplyStored auto-generates views for you and handles all the serialization and de-serialization stuff.

     class User
       include SimplyStored::Couch